 Let’s see how you can organize Gmail very simply, yet effectively:

 Start from organization 101

-Although many softwares do great works to help you out, there are also native tools available to organize your inbox, such as folders, labels, and tabs.
+Although many software do great works to help you out, there are also native tools available to organize your inboxes, such as folders, labels, and tabs.

 - Folders: many folders come in your Gmail already, such as Inbox, Sent, Junk… these are very common, but you can create your own folders and make your email even simpler;

-Once you categorize your messages properly, you’re much more capable to keep this organisation in the future.
+Once you categorize your messages properly, you’re much more capable to keep this organization in the future.